anne717/brain-cell-clusterer/README.md

 ## Process

-1. The script takes as its input a **.csv** file with rows=genes and columns=neurons.
+1. The script takes as its input a **.csv** file with rows=genes and columns=neurons (for an example, see **counts.cvs** in the repository).
 Each cell in the table contains the RNA transcript copy numbers (obtained via single nuclei RNA sequencing) for a particular gene for a particular neuron

 2. The script carries out the following steps: